 If your top-load washer has a detergent drawer, add two cups of bleach there and another two cups directly into the drum.
 If your washer doesn’t have a drawer, add four cups of bleach to the drum.

-Note: Never mix chlorine bleach with other chemical cleaners – the two can react to produce toxic gases!
+Never mix chlorine bleach with other chemical cleaners – the two can react to produce a toxic chlorine gas!

 4. Use Hydrogen Peroxide

 Hydrogen peroxide is similar to bleach in that it’s also effective at killing germs.
 Unlike the latter, however, it won’t leave a noticeable smell.